JasperFx/marten/docs/events/projections/custom.md

     // Marten.PLv8 is necessary for patching
     opts.UseJavascriptTransformsAndPatching();

-    // The default lifecycle is inline
+    // Use inline lifecycle
-    opts.Projections.Add(new QuestPatchTestProjection());
+    opts.Projections.Add(new QuestPatchTestProjection(), ProjectionLifecycle.Inline);

     // Or use this as an asychronous projection opts.Projections.Add(new QuestPatchTestProjection(), ProjectionLifecycle.Async);